CodingCult/sea-island/STORY.md

 "who are you?"\
 "oh hi frog, i'm wynn! the local black cat :3\
-"im celia! nice to meet u :o where are you heading?"\
+"im celia! nice to meet you! where are you heading?"\
 "i'm going to sea island!"\
 "sea island?"
 think: "hmm, i'm curious, might as well follow him."

-she follows him down fraser river (there's a sign that says fraser river).
+she follows him up to fraser river (there's a sign that says fraser river).

---- 2 levels ---
+--- 1 level ---

-she finds out that she likes flowers and gets to choose to wear any flower on her head after seeing them for the first time:
+here, she finds out that she likes flowers and gets to choose to wear any flower on her head after seeing them for the first time:

 "wow, so many colors! what are those?"\